+Breast reconstruction is another kind of long and winding road alright.
 The topic of this post is nipple reconstruction.
 There, I said it.
-Addressing this topic feels even more personal than just speaking about breasts in general and sometimes I wonder why this is.
+Addressing this topic feels even more personal than just talking about breasts, and sometimes I wonder why this is.

-Aging isn’t really graceful at all, in fact, it’s quite the opposite really.
-The older you get, the less graceful you actually become in some ways.
+Aging isn’t really graceful at all, in fact, it’s quite the opposite.
+The older you get, the less graceful you become.
 At least that seems to be the case with me.

 Cancer changed my aging gracefully plans.

 Actually, it felt less like face-to-face and more like a breasts-to-face type of meeting; is that sharing too much?

 Our first meeting took place as a consultation in case my BRCA test came back positive.
 It did.
-Positive results called for a bilateral along with the reconstruction option, if I so chose.
+Positive results called for a bilateral mastectomy along with the reconstruction option, if I so chose.

 Reconstruction sounded more like something to be done on a building or highway, not my breasts.

 That first meeting was awkward to put it mildly.
 It wasn’t the doctor’s fault.
-It was simply due to my state of mind at that point in time, which had been so recently inundated with a cancer diagnosis, undetermined treatment courses, unknown test outcomes and too many statistics.
+It was due to my state of mind at that point in time, which had been so recently inundated with a cancer diagnosis, undetermined treatment courses, unknown test outcomes and too many statistics.

-My relationship with my plastic surgeon has evolved over the last year.
-Now we are pretty comfortable with each other, at least as comfortable as possible considering the personal nature of our discussions.
-I remember he told me back in the beginning that we would get to know each other really well because reconstruction was going to be a long road.
+My relationship with my plastic surgeon has evolved.
+Now, we are pretty comfortable with each other, at least as comfortable as possible considering the personal nature of our discussions.
+He told me in the beginning that we would get to know each other really well because reconstruction was going to be a long road.

-Again, if you are considering reconstruction, it will be a lengthy road and there may be setbacks and detours along the way.
+Again, if you are considering reconstruction, it will be a lengthy road, and there may be setbacks and detours along the way.

-I found my mind at this last visit was definitely in a different place.
-This time, my thoughts were more of the absurd kind.
-I couldn’t quite help feeling a little bit like the Bionic Woman, Frankenstein and Wonder Woman all rolled into one.
+My mind at this last visit was in a different place.
+This time, my thoughts were of the absurd kind.
+I couldn’t help feeling a little bit like the Bionic Woman, Frankenstein and Wonder Woman all rolled into one.